 Businesses were given the right not to report on the gender pay gap when the pandemic hit; a pity, since the data exists and is freely available within most companies’ records.

 While many businesses disappointingly decided not to report, inclusive leaders and great companies have not taken their foot off the pedal and have continued to report the gap, even though they did not have to.
+They also recognise that pay discrepancies exist elsewhere, like the ethnicity pay gap.
 The reporting is often an impetus for evaluating the value of roles – often, those considered of lesser value are worth much more.

 5. Protect female staff from increased domestic violence